Indian School of Business: Campuses

 The Indian School of Business has two parallel campuses in Hyderabad, Telangana and Mohali, Punjab.

 Hyderabad campus

 It is the older campus and was designed by Vikram Lall and established in 2001 and is spread across 260 acre.
 It includes the academic centre, a recreation centre, and four student villages each accommodating 130 to 210 students.
+The Indian School of Business (ISB) inaugurated the Motilal Oswal Center on September 5, 2025.

 The Hyderabad campus is certified by the Indian green building council.

 Mohali campus

 The modern Mohali campus began operations on 14 April 2012, and offers ISB's Post-Graduate Programme (PGP) and additional short-term executive education programs.
 The campus was designed by Perkins Eastman Architects led by Aaron Schwarz.
 The entire campus is Wi-Fi enabled.
 The academic block houses lecture theatres, faculty offices and lounge, the learning resource centre (LRC), and an atrium which can serve as a 500-seat auditorium.
 The campus also hosts four other research institutes: